bwnyasse/gde-ideations/03_oloodi-scrabble/apps/moderator/docs/source_code/moderator_implementation.md

   String _constructInitialBoardPrompt() {
     return '''
-You are analyzing an initial Scrabble board image.
-Identify all visible letters and their positions.
+You are analyzing an image of an initial Scrabble board move.
+The image is clear and well-lit.
+Accurately identify all visible letters and their precise positions on the board, using the center star as a reference point.
+It is crucial that the letter positions are identified correctly.
+Determine the word played and its score, including any applicable board multipliers.

 Return ONLY a JSON object in exactly this format:
 {